How to Help a Bath Salts Addict

 Bath Salt Addicts question 4

 What Are the Signs of Addiction?

-There are many signs of addiction to bath salts.
+There are many indications of someone being addicted to bath salts.
 Some of these signs are easy to see, and others only develop after long-term use of the drug.
 Some signs you might see include:

 - Combative behavior.

 - Mood disorders.

 - A loss of coordination.

 - Severe depression.

 Addictions that are not treated can lead to serious injury and potentially death.
 Cardiac arrest is possible in cases of high dosages and overdose.
 Those with heart problems may also suffer cardiac issues if they've taken this drug.

 Bath Salt Addicts question 3